Before you splash out on a big-ticket item and use an interest-free credit card instalment plan, know what you’re getting into.

 The credit card instalment plan is only interest-free if you pay what you owe every month on time.
 If you skip a payment, you’ll need to pay finance charges, late payment charges, and interest on the outstanding amount.

 So treat your instalment plan as a fixed cost, and make sure to budget around each monthly payment.
 Missing an instalment could lower your credit score, which may impact your chances of getting a housing loan or credit facility in the future.

-Or, look out for payment options like hoolah when buying big ticket items online.
-They automatically schedule four interest-free credit card charges the moment you check out of their merchants’ payments page, so the stress of keeping up with your multiple instalments is out of your hands.
+Or, look out for alternative instalment options like hoolah when buying items online.
+They automatically schedule four interest-free card charges (debit or credit) the moment you check out of their merchants’ payments page without minimum spending requirements or lengthy forms to fill.

-When you can’t save up for the full cash amount, credit card instalment plans are a useful way to afford a big-ticket item.
-But we recommend only using it for physical items, like a designer bag or smartphone.
+When you can’t save up for the full cash amount to pay for your purchases, credit card instalment plans are a useful way to afford a big-ticket item.
+But we recommend only using it for physical items, like a new TV, sofa, or smartphone.

 By Lauren Dado

 Lauren has been a content strategist and digital marketer since 2007.
 Lauren writes personal finance stories to help Singaporeans save money.
 Her work has appeared in publications like Her World, Asia One, and Women’s Weekly.